. . .

 Denise: Circle of Blessing

 Denise: Circle of Blessing is a 60 minute documentary about the last three months of Denise Thornton's life.
 At age 49, Denise was diagnosed with stage-four, metastasized cancer.
 During the remaining three years of her life, Denise not only defied her initial prognosis of six months to live, but embraced her illness as a spiritual path and as a way of sharing her life with others.
 A brave and charismatic woman, Denise was a unique individual with much to teach us about our own lives.
 To see the first seven minutes of Denise.
-You can order Denise through Chariot Videos.
+You can order Denise through contacting Bill.

 Since 2004, I've been able to devote much of my time to being an artist/traveler; primarily a writer of essays, travel writing, poetry and memoir, but also as a videographer, documentary filmmaker and photographer.
 Travel has also been a time of practice and retreat: devoting time to meditation and other disciplines, then immersing myself in the daily life around me in countries including Cambodia, Malaysia, Turkey and France.